EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-08-wordpress.md

 ## Create the Sealed Secret

-MySQL requires a datbase naem, root password, and regular username and password, which will all be stored in a Secret.
+MySQL requires a database name, root password, and regular username and password, which will all be stored in a Secret.

 ```bash